Lawrence Tierney: Reservoir Dogs and later career

 In 1991, Quentin Tarantino cast him in a supporting role as crime lord Joe Cabot in Reservoir Dogs.
 The success of the film bookended Tierney's career in playing gangsters.
 In an homage to his first starring role, Tierney reports that one of his henchmen was "dead as Dillinger".
 During production, Tierney's off-screen antics both amused and disturbed the cast and crew.
 At the end of his first week of directing Reservoir Dogs, Tarantino got into a shoving match with Tierney and fired him.
+Tarantino stated that Tierney had a tendency to abruptly walk away during conversations and Tarantino eventually became frustrated with Tierney's behavior while directing him and grabbed Tierney's arm as he attempted to walk away.
+Tierney stated, "Get your fucking hands off me!" and shoved Tarantino, prompting Tarantino to loudly banish him from the set in front of the crew.
 The entire crew burst into applause.
 He later referred to Tierney as "a complete lunatic" who "just needed to be sedated".
-Tierney’s co-star Harvey Keitel later spoke with Tierney, Tarantino and the studio executives, allowing things to be smoothed out and the filming completed.
-Tierney later apologized to Tarantino and invited him to drink at a bar.
+Tierney's co-star Harvey Keitel later spoke with Tierney, Tarantino and the studio executives, allowing things to be smoothed out and the filming completed.
+After filming ended, Tierney privately apologized to Tarantino for his behavior and invited him to drink at a bar.
 Tarantino accepted his apology but declined to drink with Tierney, and vowed to never work with him again.

 Despite his reputation as a brawler and being difficult to work with, Tierney remained in steady demand as a character actor in Hollywood until he suffered a mild stroke in 1995 which made him gradually slow his career.
 He had suffered a previous stroke in 1982.
-He turned to doing voice-over work on animated features and made occasional appearances in film and television (most of which feature him only sitting) as his health slowly deteriorated until his death.
+He turned to doing voice-over work on animated features and made occasional appearances in film and television in small roles (most of which feature him only sitting or laying down) as his health slowly deteriorated until his death.
 One of Tierney's later roles was an uncredited cameo appearance as Bruce Willis' disabled father in Armageddon (1998) in a short scene which ended up being deleted from the theatrical version.
 The same year, his long-time agent, Don Gerler, recounted Tierney's continuing troubles with the law: "A few years back [in 1994] I was still bailing him out of jail.
 He was 75-years-old and still the toughest guy in the bar!"
 His final acting role was a small part in the 1999 independent film Evicted, written and directed by his nephew Michael Tierney, after which Lawrence Tierney, then age 80, retired from acting altogether.